traffic-sign/CppInts-/README.md

 # CppInts-
 I'm fed up with how small the numbers C++ can use are so I'm taking matters into my own hands!

+I'll add a better read me when this god forsaken project is done